dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use :term:`OBS_LEVEL_LIST` instead.

    OBS_LEVEL_LIST
      Specify the values of the OBS_LEV column in the MET .stat file to use.
-This is optional in the METplus configuration file for running with LOOP_ORDER = times.
+This is optional in the METplus configuration file for running with :term:`LOOP_ORDER` = times.

      | *Used by:*  StatAnalysis
      | *Family:*  [config]